thangvo38/Travis-TestFlight-Appium-ReactNative/3-get-session-info.md

 ## 1. Authentication
 To make a request:
 - Encode your credentials in base64 for HTTP Basic Authenitication.
-You can run this command below to get the encoded token `echo -n <your_username>:<your_api_key>`
+You can run this command below to get the encoded token:
+`echo -n <your_username>:<your_api_key>`